saketh132002/job-market-intelligence/README.md

 # Job Market Intelligence Platform

+### ▶ [Try the live app] https://job-market-intelligence-hpsibp7kd53rtofx5ht7vx.streamlit.app/

+*Search any role for its skills and salary, explore which skills pair together, and see what the market demands.
+(Data snapshot: August 2026.)*

 **An end-to-end data platform that reads ~117,000 real job postings to answer: what skills does the market demand, what do they pay, and what goes with what.**